A-Duke/a-duke-api/README.md

 # Motivation

+This project materializes few dreams

 ## Eventual Atomicity (eva) for Cassandra

-`eva` + `cassandra` = `friendship`
+`eva` + `cassandra` = two girls

 Scenario: user orders one item with price 100, so if all goes well:

-- Stock amount is decreased by 1
+- Stock item balance is decreased by 1
-- User balance is decreased by 100
+- User money balance is decreased by 100

 If any operation fails previous operations must be `compensated`, e.g.:

-1. Stock amount is decreased by 1
+- Stock balance is decreased by 1
-2. Now it is turned out that user balance is 90 and may not be decreased by 100
+- Now it is turned out that user balance is 90 and may not be decreased by 100
-3. Stock amount is `compensated` by 1
+- Stock amount is `compensated` by 1

-Finally:

-- `COMPLETED` must not coexist with any other status
-- `NOT_STARTED` must follow `NOT_STARTED` or `FAILED`

-Transaction final status: `COMPLETED` if all operations have `CEOMPLETED` status, `FAILED` otherwise
+Thus `eventual transactions` do not fully revert operations but compensate them, so if operation is compensated two operations will be eventually visible

+Thus stock and user in this example are `stateful` objects, state of any object can be changed by applying operations

+## Operation History

+- If someone changes stock item price it should be kept in history
+- Same for user profile modifications
+- In other words we should track any data modification

+## Binary States/Operations

+- State/operation may be too complex to be explained as a database record
+- Even if they can be explained, structure can be changed in time
+- Binary eliminates the need to maintain database structures - all is kept as it comes to database
+- Binary may even represents complex structures in third and above normal forms

+## States vs Views vs Aggregates

+- Each view record represents one state/operation/transaction record (e.g. `users ordered by name` or `users whose balance more than 100k`)
+- Each aggregate record represents one or few operations/states (e.g. "sales per month")
+- Views and aggregates are completely separated from states/operations and calculated after them
+- Above means that even if user is created it is not possible to directly issue queries like "select name from users"
+  - User is represented as a binary object
+  - View `users ordered by name` which has `name` field should be created and calculated separately (quite like cassandra `materialized view`)

+## Easy Tests

+- Operation just converts one object to another, no need to have/emulate database to store sates
+- Still it may be needed to mock some views, but that's pretty easy

+## Easy Things

+Everything above should be very easy to implement and use

 # Usage